MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 Every quantum program consists of $N$ logical gates of one or more qubits, and is executed for a certain number of shots.
 The number of gate-shots is calculated by multiplying the number of one- or two-qubit gates submitted with the number of execution shots requested.

-Multi-controlled two-qubit gates are billed as 6 * (N - 2) two-qubit gates, where N is the number of qubits involved in the gate.
-For example, a NOT gate with three controls would be billed as (6 * (4 - 2)) or 12 two-qubit gates.
+Multi-controlled two-qubit gates are billed as $6 * (N - 2)$ two-qubit gates, where $N$ is the number of qubits involved in the gate.
+For example, a NOT gate with 3 controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
 To learn more about IonQ and how gate-shots are calculated, visit [IonQ provider page](xref:microsoft.quantum.providers.ionq).

 > [!NOTE]
 > IonQ has $1 USD minimum cost to run a job on the IonQ QPU.
 For small jobs, you may notice that `Consumed Units` reported on the job cost estimation table are less than the `Billed Units` for this reason.